 What is a Mercury Dime?

 A Mercury Dime is a ten-cent coin produced by the U.S. Mint between 1916-1945.
-More than you’re your typical dime, there are unique identifiers of the Mercury Dime.
 The obverse features Liberty wearing a Phrygian cap, a conical cap often worn pulled forward.
 Caps of this nature were worn by many people in Eastern Europe and the Balkans, and more appropriately, Phrygia.
 The reverse features a fasces and olive branch.

 The Mercury Dime gets its name from confusion over the look of the Phrygian cap atop Liberty.
 Upon inception of the coin, many in the public believed the cap to look to the Roman god, Mercury.
 Though not its original intent, the name Mercury Dime was thus used during its time in circulation.
 Phrygian caps are sometimes referred to as Liberty caps, representing freedom and liberty.

-Though popular, the Mercury Dime was not met without controversy.
-Between 1916 and 1945, the Mercury Dime was one of the most popular circulating designs.
-The dime was beautifully crafted, but there were instances throughout its history when the dime and its creator both experienced criticism.
+Between 1916 and 1945, the Mercury dime was a popular coin and today, it is a beloved coin design for many collectors.
+The dime was beautifully crafted, but there were instances throughout its history when the dime and its creator experienced criticisms.

 The Mercury Dime model was never mentioned by Adolph Weinman, the designer of the coin.
 No one ever came forward as being whom the coin is modeled after.
 Rampant speculation was that it was sculpted after Wallace Stevens’ wife, Elsie.
 They rented an apartment from Weinman in the early 1900s and became close friends.
 Though that was only speculation, Weinman claimed to have modeled the Mercury Dime after a lawyer-friend’s wife.
 To this day, no one knows who “Liberty” is.